Biden’s wins for public education

 February 2022

 One of the nation’s brightest legal minds, Judge Jackson is the daughter of two public school teachers, and a public high school graduate.
-She is a top graduate from Harvard College & Harvard Law School and has decades of judicial and public service experience including eight years as a Judge on the D.C.
-District Court and nearly year on the D.C.
+She is a top graduate from Harvard College and Harvard Law School and has decades of judicial and public service experience, including eight years as a judge on the D.C.
+District Court and nearly a year on the D.C.
 Circuit Court, the most powerful appellate court in the country.
-She has been confirmed by the Senate three times before.

 January 2022